 When making an offer on a probate property, be sure to list “as is” as part of the terms and conditions.
 This makes the escrow process easier for executors who no longer need to worry about any requests for repairs or monetary credits in the process.

 When making an “as is” offer, make sure you have done extensive due diligence prior to making the offer since your only options are to withdraw or keep an offer you weren’t comfortable with.

 The probate process is very specific.
 Executors must follow the court rules and regulations.
 Failure to do so can result in personal liability.
 Understand that beneficiaries are not always the probate estate executor; they do not make the final decisions on these things.
 In fact, the executor might make decisions but these decisions need to be approved by the probate court.

 It may take time for the courts to review and approve the purchase offer because the courts must look at the entire estate financial picture.
 All debts and bills need to be taken care of, as well as probate court costs.
-Learn the probate court system in Washington State so you don’t frustrate executors.
+Learn the probate court system in Tacoma so you don’t frustrate executors.

 Not Going Back to Previous Property Offers

 Keep good records of when you make offers and what the circumstances are around the offer and why it might be rejected.
 Because the probate process takes so long, many investors make the mistake of removing themselves from the opportunity and moving on to the next quick investment.